 The following table shows how three main pest species of locusts in Australia are currently classified.

 * the Cyrtacanthacridini is consider by some taxonomists to be a subfamily of the Acrididae

-CSIRO (1991) Insects of Australia.
-A textbook for students and research workers, Second Edition, Volume 1.
-(Melbourne University Press, Carlton, Victoria).
+CSIRO, 1991, The Insects of Australia: a textbook for students and research workers, Volume 1.
+2nd edn, Melbourne, CSIRO & Melbourne University Press.